Eventyret/DevHangout/README.md

 This has been proven to be if a user is logged in and come back the token will have expired.
 This will then cause it to throw an error.
 Normally, for now, a workaround has been a force refresh and then click the button again.

+**Possible fix**
+Changed the ID from the icon to the button, as it seems it would pick up clicking on the button instead of the icon

 There is also a known bug in Firefox (63.0b7) Developer Edition where the button won't work at all.
 It seems to be an issue with ng-bootstrap and the way the modal is opened.
 Regardless of how its opened, it will throw an error that the component it's trying to open is undefined.
 Currently, I'm waiting on a fix.
 [More Info](https://github.com/ng-bootstrap/ng-bootstrap/issues/2509)

 ## Installing and building